Chromium in lipsticks

 * Brands found with chromium only (5 out of 18)

 ** Brands found with nickel only (3 out of 18)

 Note: As per Bureau of Indian Standards, 100 ppm of total heavy metals are allowed (other than 20 ppm of lead) through organic colourants.
 Amount of colourants vary across shades and brands.
 Based on the information collected from various sources, it is found that organic colourants may comprise up to 6 per cent of lipstick by weight.
 This means in a lipstick a maximum of 6 ppm of total heavy metals is ultimately allowed because other than organic colourants heavy metals are not allowed from any other sources.
 The end result is possibly an underestimation for all brands that have less than 6% of organic colourants

 Mercury in fairness creams

 CSE laboratory found mercury, which lightens the skin by hindering the formation of skin pigment melanin, in fairness creams.
 The graph below shows the level of exposure from different whitening creams as per cent of ADI.
-Exposure from two types of use—average use (2.05 g/day) and high use (is 3.99 g/day)—has been calculated.
+Exposure from two types of use as average use (2.05 g/day) and high use (is 3.99 g/day) has been calculated.